 What is The Viatical Settlement Process?

-The viatical settlement process involves evaluating the policy, negotiating an offer, completing legal documentation, receiving funds, and transferring ownership to the settlement provider.
+The viatical settlement process involves evaluating the policy, discussing an offer with the insured, completing documentation, receiving funds, and the company transferring the policy’s ownership.

 Can Anyone Qualify For a Viatical Settlement?

-To qualify for a viatical settlement, individuals must have a terminal illness with a life expectancy of two years or less and own a life insurance policy.
+To qualify for a viatical settlement, individuals must have a serious illness such as Cancer, ALS, or Alzheimer’s.

 What Happens to The Life Insurance Policy After a Viatical Settlement?